prodot/ReCommended-Extension/Sources/ReCommendedExtension/ReadMe.txt

 2. install the package into the experimental hive "ReSharper"

+3. make suse the HostFullIdentifier property in the .csproj file is initialized

+	<HostFullIdentifier>ReSharperPlatformVs14ReSharper</HostFullIdentifier>

 -----------DEBUGGING

 To debug your plug-in, simply make sure it is selected as the start-up